- Entertainment and Media»

 But at the very least, these programs have a much higher level of believability and taste than a program such as Survivor, a so-called reality show in which contestants - not volunteers or experts - try to win a huge cash prize (and maybe a book or movie contract, who knows?)
 Programs such as Survivor are pure entertainment and BS – that’s all.

-Perhaps the best of the authentic shows is Survivorman, because it shows just one person against the deprivation, danger, remoteness and solitude found in wilderness conditions.
-However, if you prefer pathos and camaraderie, then Out of the Wild is hard to beat.
-As for Bear Grylls, you never know what he might pop into his mouth!
+Perhaps the best of the authentic shows are Survivorman and Marooned, because they show just one person against the deprivation, danger, remoteness and solitude of wilderness conditions.
+However, if you prefer pathos and camaraderie, then Out of the Wild and The Island are hard to beat.
+As for Bear Grylls and his many shows, you never know what he might pop into his mouth!

 So, are survival shows on TV worth watching?
 Most of them definitely are!
 Would you rather watch sports?